Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/areas.md

 <div class="w3-container w3-padding-32" >
   <div class="w3-container w3-padding-32" >
-   <button class="button qontributor">Qontributor: Contribute a new or newly open-source learning resource </button>
+   <button class="button qontributor"><a href="https://quantumuniversaled.typeform.com/to/TYDeLwCr">Qontributor: Contribute a new or newly open-source learning resource </a></button>
-   <button class="button qurator">Qurator: Review contributions and help make them accessible</button>
+   <button class="button qurator"><a href="https://quantumuniversaled.typeform.com/to/TYDeLwCr">Qurator: Review contributions and help make them accessible</a></button>
   </div>
 If you have an idea not exactly one of the options above, suggest it via [our Discord server](https://discord.gg/NDm9e9W) after accepting the code of conduct in the {% raw %}#{% endraw %}improve-discord-or-site channel - we would love to hear it!
 </div>